Richmond Personal Injury Attorney

 Motor Vehicle Accidents

 Auto accidents are another source of many lawsuits that result from negligent acts.
-In 2012, the Commonwealth of Virginia experienced a one percent increase in fatal motor vehicle crashes with the deaths of 775 reported that year, according the state Department of Motor Vehicles (DMV).
+In 2012, the Commonwealth of Virginia experienced a one percent increase in fatal motor vehicle crashes with the deaths of 775 reported that year, according to the state Department of Motor Vehicles (DMV).
 An additional 67,004 people were injured as a result of automobile collisions, which accounted for a six percent increase when compared with 2011 statistics, and a staggering 123,579 crashes were reported to authorities, indicating a 3 percent jump when compared with the previous year, according to a DMV report (.pdf).
 Given the heavy number of motorists traveling in and around Virginia and our nation’s capital, the report demonstrates the very real potential for serious injuries as a result of car accidents in the Arlington, VA area.
 If you were injured in a motor vehicle crash, it is important to know what your legal rights are.
-An experienced Richmond personal injury lawyer can assess your case and will work to ensure that your recovery is complete.
+An experienced Richmond injury lawyer can assess your case and will work to ensure that your recovery is complete.

 When a serious accident unfortunately results in the death of a loved one, the surviving relatives or family members may be able to file a wrongful death claim to receive compensation for certain losses, including funeral expenses.